Tuesday, December 15, 2009

 set the tone by their dethroning arch adversaries 71-69.
 Ravens overcame several leads by Pacesetters who jumped ahead on the champions on some brief offensive splurges but their Ravens defence kept them within striking range.

 Setters led 17-13 after the first period, but in the second period, Ravens gave two-time dunk out champion Tyrone Hamid his drivers’ license.
 Hamid who ended with a game high of 24 points, violated the Pacesetters zone defence as he repeatedly drove through to the basket.
-Hamid was quick beating the Pacesetters guards off the top of the key and caused trouble in the paint as the rotating forwards got
+Hamid was quick beating the Pacesetters guards off the top of the key and caused trouble in the paint as the rotating forwards got in fouls trouble in their attempts to stop him.

 Raven’s rode the Hamid train and led 38-37 at halftime, before forward Dellon Davidson took over late in the third quarter and early in the fourth.
 Davidson who scored 15 points battled on the both the offensive and defensive glass and got to the foul line where his respectable shooting put Ravens ahead.
 Marlon ‘Ten’ Haynes would also switch on the fourth quarter hitting a few clutch jumpers, as Ravens got a more all-round offensive effort in the fourth to close things off.